grafalex82/ut88/README.md

 The Video Module adds a 64x28 chars monochrome display and a full 55-keys keyboard.
 With this module UT-88 becomes a real computer, and can run text-based video games, text editors, programming language compilers, and many more.
 Video Module provides good level of compatibility with previously released Radio-86RK and its modifications, so that using/porting of programs for 86RK to UT-88 is not a big problem.

 The hardware additions in more details:
-- Video adapter is based on a 2-port memory at the memory range `0xe800`-`0xefff`.
+- Video adapter is based on a 2-port RAM at the address range `0xe800`-`0xefff`.
 One port of this memory is attached to the computer's data bus, and works like a regular memory.
 A special schematics based on counters and logic gates is reading the video memory through the second port, and converts it to a TV signal.
 A special 2k ROM (not connected to the data bus) is used as a font generator.
   Overall, the video adapter can display 64x28 monochrome chars 6x8 pixels each.
 Characters partially comply to 7-bit ASCII table (perhaps this is KOI-7 H2 encoding).
 Chars in `0x00`-`0x1f` range provide pseudo-graphics symbols.
 Chars in `0x20`-`0x5f` range match standard ASCII table.
 Chars in `0x60`-`0x7f` range allocated for Cyrilic symbols.
-Highest bit sygnals the video controller to invert the symbol.
+Highest bit signals the video controller to invert the symbol.
 - The keyboard is connected via i8255 chip to ports `0x04`-`0x07` (2 lowest bits of the address are inverted).
 The keyboard is a 7x8 buttons matrix connected to Port A (columns) and Port B (rows) of the i8255.
 3 modification keys are used to enter special, control, and Cyrilic symbols.
 These keys connected to the Port C. Monitor F is responsible for scanning the keyboard matrix, and converting the scan code to the ASCII character value.
 - A 1k RAM at `0xf400`-`0xf7ff` address range
 - A 2k ROM at `0xf800`-`0xffff` range, containing Monitor F
 - An optional 4k RAM can be connected to the `0x3000`-`0x3fff` address range
 - An optional external ROM can be connected via another i8255 chip at ports `0xf8`-`0xfb`.
 Unfortunately the magazine never published the connection schematics, and the firmware support looks incorrect.

 This hardware can work together with the CPU Basic Module components.
-Thus Video Module is supposed to use Tape Recorder connection at `0xa1` port.
+Thus Video Module is supposed to use Tape Recorder connection at port `0xa1`.
 It also may use the LCD screen connected to `0x9000`-`0x9002` to display some information (e.g. current time).
 Some other components such as Monitor 0 ROM (`0x0000`-`0x03ff`) may be disconnected, and replaced with other memory modules (e.g. extra RAM).
 Hex keyboard is also not used in the Video Module configuration.

 The primary firmware for the Video Module is Monitor F (since located starting `0xf800` address).
 The Monitor F provides a set of routines to work with the new hardware, such as display and keyboard.
 These routines are accessed via static and predefined entry points.
 Refer to the [Monitor F disassembly](doc/disassembly/monitorF.asm) for arguments and return values explanation, as well as algorithm description.
 - `0xf800`    - Software reset